sfdc-db-gmail/unlocked-packages/faq-unlocked-pkgs.md

 What are the different types of packages and which one should I use?
 </h2>

-See [here](./faq-packages.md/#types-of-packages) for the answer.
+**In a sentence, if you are a customer or developing something for a customer, you will use unlocked packages; if you are an ISV partner that wishes to distribute your App on AppExchange, you will use managed packages.
+For more details, read on...**

-You may have heard of many package-related terms - managed packages, Package 2, Developer-controlled packages, DCPs, unlocked packages, locked packages, unmanaged packages, second-generation packages...
+You may have heard about many package-related terms - managed packages, Package 2, Developer-controlled packages, DCPs, unlocked packages, locked packages, unmanaged packages, second-generation packages...
 Let’s demystify these now.

 **First-Generation Packaging**